Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Now continue on Rue de Douai for about 150 metres to its junction with Rue Pierre Fontaine.
 Cross over Rue Pierre Fontaine and continue for another 100 metres or so to where Rue de Douai intersects with Rue Blanche.
 Turn right here and walk uphill for about 50 metres.

-We now arrive at point 7, 77 Rue Blanche, Degas’ apartment and studio from 1872/3 – 76.
+We now arrive at point 7, 77 Rue Blanche, Degas’ apartment and studio from 1872 or 73 – 76.

-Point 7 Degas Rue Blanche
+Point 7 Degas, 77 Rue Blanche

-Whilst Degas never chose Impressionist themes and preferred the artificial environment of Paris and Montmartre to the fresh air and natural light of the countryside, he did help organise and show works at the first independent Impressionist exhibition held in Paris in 1874.
+Whilst Degas never chose Impressionist themes and preferred the urban environment of Paris and Montmartre to the fresh air and natural light of the countryside, he did help organise and show works at the first independent Impressionist exhibition held in Paris in 1874.

-Degas described himself as a realist, we can see his realism in action in the 1876 painting In a Café which would have been painted here but set in point 4 the Nouvelle Athènes (New Athens) café.
+Degas described himself as a realist, we can see his realism in action in the 1876 painting In a Café which would have been painted here but set in point 4 the Nouvelle Athènes café.

 I look at the In a Café painting at the page dedicated to points 3 and 4 and, because Degas is an important figure for the development of modern art, take time to examine many other Degas works in a series of pages on the artist.